Code-Institute-Submissions/ace-engineering-services/README.md

 site.
 Links in the Navbar as well as the individual section overiews, would allow a visitor to jump off to their desired services.
 A separate page would provide a contact form to allow a user to submit details of their company, contact details and a short description of a potential project or query.
- As the build progressed the benefits of a single-page-scrolling site became clear in terms of design efficiency, loading times, ease of use and maintainability.
-The individual section pages were incorporated into the main page initially and as the build progressed further, the contact form was moved in also.
+ As the build progressed, the benefits of a single-page-scrolling site became clear in terms of design efficiency, loading times, ease of use and maintainability.
+The individual section pages were incorporated into the main page initially but as the build progressed further, the contact form was moved in also.
- The font Padauk was replaced with Roboto at a late stage in the project due to readability issues.
+ The font Padauk was replaced with Roboto at a late stage in the project due to readability issues but Padauk was later re-introduced for special texts for pre-headers and footers.

 #### Fonts

 [Google fonts](https://fonts.google.com/) have been used to give typographic style.
-font-family: **Merriweather** is used for serif fonts.
-font-family: **Roboto** is used for sans-serif fonts.
+font-family: **Roboto** is used for most text on the site.
-font-family: **Padauk** is used for special san-serif fonts.
+font-family: **Padauk** is used for special sans-serif fonts such as the pre-header and footer where a more compact and stylish font are desired.

 #### Icons